 Overview

-Urban/ CEA Ag Students and Kentucky State University student interns operate a student-run farm with outdoor plots on the Harold Benson Farm in Frankfort, Kentucky.
-The student run farm has traditional ag field plots and several raised beds for annual crop production including several varieties of tomatoes, cucumbers, summer squash, winter squash, herbs, peppers, leafy greens, carrots, and many more veggies.
+Kentucky State University Urban and CEA Agriculture student research assistants and summer interns work together under leadership to operate a Student-Run Farm on the Harold Benson Farm in Frankfort, Kentucky.
+The Student-Run Farm has traditional agriculture field plots and several raised beds for annual crop production.
+They produce a wide array of crops throughout the seasons including varieties of tomatoes, cucumbers, summer squash, winter squash, herbs, peppers, leafy greens, carrots, pumpkins, watermelons, and many more vegetables and fruits.

 Missions

-The students learn many farm skills through hands on experience such as how to: use farm tools, install drip irrigation, planting, pest management, and composting systems.
-They learn how to raise crops using sustainable and organic production principles, including cover cropping, crop rotation, composting, and natural fertilizers.
-They seldom use pesticides and herbicides and determine when to use natural products when relevant.
-The student run farm takes pride in helping reduce food insecurity in their campus and community.
+The students that work on or visit the Student Run Farm learn about agriculture and obtain many practical skills through hands on experience such as using: farm tools, drip irrigation, seeding, planting, pest management, weed management, tillage conservation, and composting systems.
+They also learn how to raise plants using sustainable and organic production principles, including practicing cover cropping, crop rotation, composting, and using natural fertilizers.
+They seldom use harmful pesticides and herbicides, and instead determine when and how to use natural product versions when relevant.
+The Student-Run Farm staff and students take pride in using sustainable agriculture methods to raise fresh vegetables for their Kentucky State University campus body and community.

 Community & Campus Donation & Outreach

-NEW!
-Learn more about our Student Run Farm in the Video Below:
+Learn more about our Student Run Farm Summer 2025 Highlights in the Video Below: